-ICAAP Statements on Anti-Racism and Violence/Police Brutality
+ICAAP Statements on Police Brutality and Anti-Asian Violence

 The Illinois Chapter of the American Academy of Pediatrics (ICAAP) is an organization of 2,100 pediatricians and other pediatric health care providers.

 ICAAP develops and implements educational programs on a variety of children's health topics with the intention of providing ongoing education for pediatricians and health care professionals in Illinois.

 ICAAP advocates on behalf of children and pediatricians in Illinois.
 The work of ICAAP focuses on issues pertaining to the health and well-being of children, such as access to medical care, Medicaid improvements for physicians and children, injury prevention, and more.